scenevr/server/readme.md

 1. `npm install`
 1. `npm start`

-You should now be able to open `localhost:9000` in your browser to see `scenes/hello.xml`.
+You should now be able to open `localhost:9000` in your browser to see a list of scenes.
+You can edit these scenes in your favourite text editor, and when you hit save, the scene will automatically reload in your client.

 ---